So what is the consent decree anyway?

 - An April 10, 2017 letter to the Community Police Commission discussing recommendations in response to the proposed draft of CDP’s discipline policy

 On January 10, 2017, the Monitor released his Second Semiannual Report, summarizing developments in the second half of 2016.
-Notable progress had been made in use of force, crisis intervention, and operations manuals for OPS and PRB.
-Conversely, the report revealed that almost no progress had been made toward eliminating the backlog of 439 unresolved civilian complaints – some from as early as 2014.
+Notable progress had been made in use of force, crisis intervention, and operations manuals for the Office of Professional Standards (OPS) and the Civilian Police Review Board (CPRB), which, respectively, investigate and adjudicate civilian complaints of officer misconduct.
+Conversely, the report revealed that almost no progress had been made toward eliminating OPS’s backlog of 439 unresolved complaints – some from as early as 2014.
 The Monitor wrote, “At this point, the Monitoring Team struggles for language sufficiently strong to communicate how unacceptable and appalling the state of OPS as an entity is.”
 The report also revealed that, even after repeated requests from the Monitor, the city’s plans for addressing the backlog had been “patently insufficient in all respects and, in form and content, not serious proposals.”

 On April 3, 2017, U.S. Attorney General Jeff Sessions ordered the Department of Justice to review all existing consent decrees with police departments, raising speculation that the DOJ could withdraw from these much-needed reforms.
 However, the Cleveland consent decree is overseen by a federal judge, who maintains control until its requirements have been fulfilled, and would need to approve any changes.
 Barring further developments, we will continue to track Cleveland’s consent decree and provide input as we have been.

-The consent decree is complex.
-We encourage you to read our April 14, 2017 report for a more detailed explanation of desired reforms in equipment and resources, civilian oversight, body cameras, discipline, and bias-free policing.
+The consent decree requires reform to take place across many areas simultaneously.
+We encourage you to read our April 14, 2017 report for a more detailed explanation of changes happening to civilian oversight, equipment and resources, bias-free policing, discipline, and body cameras.

 The ACLU of Ohio has always been engaged in the fight for police reform in Cleveland and throughout Ohio, and we will continue to play an instrumental role in monitoring implementation and promoting the mission of constitutional policing.